• Skip to main content

 Preheat oven to 350°.

 To prepare crust, place crackers in a food processor; process until crumbly.
-Add 2 tbsp sugar, butter, and 4 tsp water; pulse just until moist.
+Add 2 tablespoon sugar, butter, and 4 teaspoon water; pulse just until moist.
 Place cracker mixture in a 8x12-inch rectangular* removable-bottom tart pan lightly coated with cooking spray, pressing into bottom and up sides of pan to ¾ inch.
 Bake at 350° for 12-14 minutes or until lightly browned.
 Cool completely on wire rack.

 To prepare filling, combine cream cheese, sugar, and extracts in a medium bowl; stir until smooth.
 Spread cream cheese mixture over bottom of tart shell.